 JUAN GONZALEZ: We saw a clip of Mayor Addonizio, but could you talk a little bit about the political climate, the mayor’s regime, as well as Anthony Imperiale was running around then in those days?
 What was the climate that the majority population, the black community, in Newark was feeling then?

 AMIRI BARAKA: Well, see, first of all, when you say Addonizio, who was indicted and, you know — what was it?
-He was giving 1% of the city’s budget to the Mob.
+He was giving 1 percent of the city’s budget to the Mob.

 AMY GOODMAN: He was the mayor.